ibexa/documentation-developer/docs/content_management/content_api/browsing_content.md

 ### ContentInfo

 Basic content metadata is available through [`ContentInfo`](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-ContentInfo.html) objects and their properties.
-This value object provides primitive fields, such as `contentTypeId`, `publishedDate`, or `mainLocationId`, as well as methods for retrieving selected properties.
+This value object provides primitive fields, such as `contentTypeId`, `publishedDate`, or `mainLocationId`, and methods for retrieving selected properties.

 You can also use it to request other Content-related value objects from various services: